QMeqGR/qm-maxima/README.txt

      ‘tpbra’ produces a tensor product of bras ‘b_{i}’.
 All of the elements must pass the ‘brap’ predicate test to be accepted.

+ -- Function: tpketp (tpket)
+     ‘tpketp’ checks to see that the ket has the 'tpket' marker.

+ -- Function: tpbrap (tpbra)
+     ‘tpbrap’ checks to see that the bra has the 'tpbra' marker.

  -- Function: tpbraket (B,K)
      ‘tpbraket’ takes the inner product of the tensor products ‘B’ and ‘K’.
 The tensor products must be of the same length (number of